Contents

 IMPORTANT ARTICLES RELATED TO THE GOVERNOR:

-• Article 153: There shall be a Governor for each state.
+- Article 153: There shall be a Governor for each state.

-• Article 154: The executive power of the state shall be vested in the Governor and shall be exercised by him either directly or through officers subordinate to him in accordance with the constitution.
+- Article 154: The executive power of the state shall be vested in the Governor and shall be exercised by him either directly or through officers subordinate to him in accordance with the constitution.

-• Article 155: The Governor is appointed by the President.
+- Article 155: The Governor is appointed by the President.

-• Article 156: The Governor holds office during the pleasure of the President.
+- Article 156: The Governor holds office during the pleasure of the President.

-• Article 159: The Governor shall take an oath to faithfully execute the office and to preserve, protect and defend the Constitution and the law.
+- Article 159: The Governor shall take an oath to faithfully execute the office and to preserve, protect and defend the Constitution and the law.

-• Article 163: There shall be a Council of Ministers with the Chief Minister as the head to aid and advice the Governor in the exercise of his functions, except in so far as he is required to exercise his function in his discretion.
+- Article 163: There shall be a Council of Ministers with the Chief Minister as the head to aid and advice the Governor in the exercise of his functions, except in so far as he is required to exercise his function in his discretion.

-• Article 164: The Council of Ministers are collectively responsible for to the Legislative Assembly of the state.
+- Article 164: The Council of Ministers are collectively responsible for to the Legislative Assembly of the state.

-The Constitution has mentioned the discretionary powers to the Governor and not to the President.
+The Constitution has mentioned the discretionary

 MISCELLANEOUS:

-• There is a Governor for each state.
+- There is a Governor for each state.

-• As per the 7th Constitutional amendment act of 1956 same person can be appointed as the Governor for two or more states.
+- As per the 7th Constitutional amendment act of 1956 same person can be appointed as the Governor for two or more states.

-• If the same person is appointed as the Governor of two or more states the salary is shared among the states in such proportion as decided by the President.
+- If the same person is appointed as the Governor of two or more states the salary is shared among the states in such proportion as decided by the President.

-• The official residence of the Governor is called the Raj Bhavan.
+- The official residence of the Governor is called the Raj Bhavan.

-• The Ministers hold office during the pleasure of the Governor.
+- The Ministers hold office during the pleasure of the Governor.

-• The Advocate General holds office during the pleasure of the Governor.
+- The Advocate General holds office during the pleasure of the Governor.

-• The State Election Commissioner cannot be removed by the Governor.
-He can be removed only in like manner and on the like grounds as a judge of a High Court.
+- The State Election Commissioner cannot be removed by the Governor.
+He can be removed only in like manner and on the like grounds as a judge of a High Court

-• The Governor holds the office during the pleasure of the President.
+.
+Th e Chairman and the members of the state Public Servicecommission are removed by the President and not by the governor.- The Governor holds the office during the pleasure of the President.
 The pleasure of the President is not justiciable.
 The Governor has no security of tenure.

 Miscellaneous: